soverc89/CSU-Senior-Project-aTaylor/docs/Proposal.md

 -----------------------------------

 Still Determining:
-Python, HTML, CSS, Javascript, Meteor SQLite
+Python, HTML, CSS, Javascript, SQLite

 Libraries, Packages, Development Kits, etc., to be used in the proposed implementation language(s)